Dhivya631/CollegeApplication/README.md

 # 💰 Engineering College Application

 ## 📌 Overview
-The **Engineering College Application** is a comprehensive management system built using Spring Boot, designed to streamline core operations such as student admissions, course scheduling, and faculty management.
-It features a robust backend architecture with over 90% test coverage using **JUnit** and **JaCoCo**, and ensures high code quality through the integration of SonarLint, making it maintainable and production-ready.
+The Engineering College Application is a comprehensive management system built using Spring Boot, designed to streamline core operations such as student admissions, course scheduling, and faculty management.
+It features a robust backend architecture with over 90% test coverage using JUnit and JaCoCo, and ensures high code quality through the integration of SonarLint, making it maintainable and production-ready.

 ---

 ## 🔧 Technology